carpentries-incubator/data-science-ai-senior-researchers/_episodes/00-Welcome.md

 # Data Science for Biomedical Researchers

 Bioscientists and biomedical researchers often combine mathematics and computational methods to analyse and interpret experimental data.
 Machine Learning (ML) applied to data science and in combination with Artificial Intelligence (AI) has led to an increased interest among biomedical researchers and data scientists to extract information from big medical datasets to facilitate drug development and address longstanding biomedical questions.
-With this cource, we aim to inform researchers about best practices in data science, identifying how they apply to their work and making informed decisions around their use in biomedicine and related fields.
+With this course, we aim to inform researchers about best practices in data science, identifying how they apply to their work and making informed decisions around their use in biomedicine and related fields.

 // contextualize the use of AI and it's relation to ML.
 AI is a very high level term that gets used less as you read papers on methodologies etc where ML and sub-types of ML are more common. //